CogStack/CogStack-Pipeline/docs/quickstart/index.md

 ## Preparing the data

 For the ease of use a database dump with predefined schema and preloaded data will be provided in `examples/example2/db_dump` directory.
 This way, the PostgreSQL database will be automatically initialized when deployed using Docker.
-The dabatase dump for this example (alongside the others) can be directly downloaded from Amazon S3 by running in the main examples directory:
+The database dump for this example (alongside the others) can be also directly downloaded from Amazon S3 by running in the main `examples/` directory:
 ```bash
 bash download_db_dumps.sh
 ```

-A;ternatively, the PostgreSQL database schema definition used in this tutorial `db_create_schema.sql` is stored in `examples/example2/extra/` directory alongside the script `prepare_db.sh` to generate the database dump.
+Alternatively, the PostgreSQL database schema definition used in this tutorial `db_create_schema.sql` is stored in `examples/example2/extra/` directory alongside the script `prepare_db.sh` to generate the database dump.
 More information covering the creation of database schema can be found in [Advanced: preparing a DB schema for CogStack](#advanced-schema) part.